 Whether that is accepting necessary change, allowing for contradictions within the self, shedding our adolescent know-it-alls, evolving into individualhood, & expanding our sense of time and therefore possibility.

-While it is necessary to know how to receive help deeply and graciously, it is equally important to learn how to be responsible for our own lives and the goal of this work is not to become reliant but instead to develop an increasing sense of autonomy and trust for every decision life asks you to make.
+While it is necessary to know how to receive help and learn to be part of a group, it is equally important to learn how to be responsible for our own lives and learn to experience for ourselves.
+If there had to be a goal to this work it would be to integrate one’s inside-facing self with one’s outside-facing self.